CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 The main goal of data structuring is to give users a transparent overview of (1) the detailed changes that were made, (2) by whom, and (3) why.
 To accomplish these goals, CoLRev tracks a `colrev_status` for each record (see the `model <../manual/operations.html>`_):

-- The `colrev_status` is used to determine the current state of the review project
+- The `colrev_status` is used to determine the current state of the review project.
-- It is used by the ReviewManager to determine which operations are valid according to the order of operations (e.g., records must be prepared before they are considered for duplicate removal, PDFs have to be acquired before the main inclusion screen)
+- It is used by the ReviewManager to determine which operations are valid according to the order of operations (e.g., records must be prepared before they are considered for duplicate removal, PDFs have to be acquired before the main inclusion screen).
-- Tracking the `colrev_status`` enables incremental duplicate detection (record pairs that have passed deduplication once do not need to be checked again in the next iterations)
+- Tracking the `colrev_status`` enables incremental duplicate detection (record pairs that have passed deduplication once do not need to be checked again in the next iterations).
-- Strictly adhering to the state machine allows us to rely on a simple data structure (e.g., `colrev_status="synthesized"`` implies `pdf_prepared`, `md_prepared`, `rev_included`, `rev_prescreen_included`)
+- Strictly adhering to the state machine allows us to rely on a simple data structure (e.g., `colrev_status="synthesized"`` implies `pdf_prepared`, `md_prepared`, `rev_included`, `rev_prescreen_included`).
-- An underlying assumption is that different types of reviews share the same process model (with different parameters) and that the main differences are in the data extraction and analysis stages (e.g., requiring structured or unstructured data formats)
+- An underlying assumption is that different types of reviews share the same process model (with different parameters) and that the main differences are in the data extraction and analysis stages (e.g., requiring structured or unstructured data formats).

 The data structures distinguish raw data sources (stored in `data/search/`) and the main records (stored in `data/records.bib`).

 Raw data sources:

 - Raw data sources represent the latest version of the records retrieved from source, i.e., they can be updated by API-based sources.
 Manual edits should be applied to the main records (`data/records.bib`).
-- Input reference formats (e.g., RIS, BibTeX, Endnote) are transformed to BibTeX to facilitate more efficient processing
+- Input reference formats (e.g., RIS, BibTeX, Endnote) are transformed to BibTeX to facilitate more efficient processing.

 ..
    - Can be in append-mode or even update-mode (e.g., for feeds that regularly query databases or indices like Crossref)